PAOPAKEM/Coffeo/readme.md

 7. **About Us Page**
    - Provides information about the website creators and contact details for each person involved.

-## Navigational Diagram
-   - Refer to the attached `Gr9Diagram.pdf` for a navigational diagram connecting each page.

 Feel free to explore and enjoy Coffeo's offerings! ☕✨